atimin/ruby-player/source/_posts/2012-06-17-rubyplayer-0-dot-6-0-has-been-released.markdown

 categories:
 ---

-I glad to report about a new minor release of **RubyPlayer**.
+I'm glad to report about a new minor release of **RubyPlayer**.
 Now you can subscribe interfaces with shorter syntax:

 {% codeblock lang:ruby %}